mwlon/pcodec/bench/benchmarks.md

 Speeds are reported in count of numbers compressed or decompressed per second with 2 significant figures.
 Compression ratio is reported with 3 significant figures.
-For the `i64` heavy-tail integers, a Lomax distribution with alpha parameter 0.5 and median 1000 was used.

 | dataset            | compression speed / (million/s) | decompression speed / (million/s) | compression ratio |
 |--------------------|---------------------------------|-----------------------------------|-------------------|